Season 1, Episode 2: “Blood Moon”

-The episode starts with Ichabod being chased by the Horseman through the woods, who is then joined by the three other rides.
+The scene opens up to Ichabod being chases by the horseman through the woods, who is then joined by the three other rides.
 Just when we think it’s the end, Ichabod is swallowed up by the earth where his wife pulls him to safety.

 Katrina warns of a woman that he must stop before the blood moon.
 Just as quickly as it starts, the scene ends with Ichabod waking up.
 It was all a dream.

-The whole town of Sleepy Hollow is terrified from the previous events that have been plaguing the town and its people.
+The whole town of Sleepy Hollow is terrified from the previous events that have been plaguing the town and it’s people.
 No one is willing to testify in an upcoming case and Abbie knows the truth, while others don’t want to get involved.
 Nothing is what it seems.
-All of this is happening while poor Ichabod is under hotel arrest and is trying to figure out modern technology that is too far advanced for his 250-year-old brain to comprehend.
+All of this is happening while poor Ichabod is under hotel arrest and is trying to figure out modern technology that is far advanced from his knowledge of what used to be 250 years ago.

-Poor Abbie just wants to hold onto her job and her sanity, if it is possible.
+Poor Abbie just wants to hold onto her job and her sanity, if it’s possible.